jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

  - HMAC MD5 for authentication
  - HTTPS if security is needed

-One stack for the device management & Application data : saves memory & CPU \\
+One stack for the device management & Application data : saves memory & CPU
 Synchronisation !
-You can't trigger an update whilee rebooting the device.. \\
+You can't trigger an update whilee rebooting the device...
-Designed to be used on top of COAP or SMS \\
+Designed to be used on top of COAP or SMS
 Released in 2003, and supported in OneM2M.

 ## Built on COAP ?